dzik143/pe64-no-imports/README.md

   - 2 sections (code and data),
   - **NO** imports table and other data directories,
   - uses **THREAD ENVIRONMENT BLOCK** (TEB) to get kernel32.dll base,
-  - reads entry point of GetAddressProc() directly in kernel32 exports,
+  - reads entry point of GetAddressProc() directly from kernel32 exports,
   - then calls it to get entry of LoadLibraryA() routine.

 # Standard PE32+ / stack version (64-bit)